-- 505. SOCIAL THEORY.
+505. Social Theory.
 An analysis of the various types of social thinking expressed in earlier and contemporary schools of sociology.
 Readings, reports and lectures.
 Required of all sociology majors.

-3 credits first semester. - 506.
-SOCIETY.
+- 506. Society.
 This course treats society as a system of relationships and endeavors to illustrate the necessity for discovering causal relationships in the social order.
-Prerequisite: Sociology 505. - 509.
-EUROPEAN SOCIOLOGY.
+Prerequisite: Sociology 505.
+3 credits second semester. - 509.
+European Sociology.
 Studies in the origins of modern sociology, based on a survey of selected writings of European economists, historians, political scientists and early sociologists.
 Prerequisite: Sociology 505.

-3 credits first semester. - 510.
-HISTORY OF SOCIOLOGY IN THE UNITED STATES.
+510. HISTORY OF SOCIOLOGY IN THE UNITED STATES.
 The emergence of sociology as a discipline of the social sciences and characteristics of the principal theories, concepts and methods of American sociology.
 Prerequisite: Sociology 505.
+3 credits second semester.